 4. 20.
-2. The program of the Opening Ceremony is approved by GSC.
+2. The program of the Opening Ceremony shall be approved by GSC.
 Cultural program and speeches totalling up to 60 minutes are usually welcome.
 FIDE Anthem and the Anthem of the hosting nation are played.

 4. 20.
-3. The Closing Ceremony takes place on the day of the last round.
-FIDE trophy for the winner and FIDE medals - gold, silver, bronze, for the top three (3) winners of World Cup are provided by the Organiser.
+3. The Closing Ceremony takes place on the last playing day.
+FIDE trophy for the winner and FIDE medals - gold, silver, bronze, for the top three (3) winners of WWCup are provided by the Organiser.
 The trophy and the medals are approved by GSC.
 The FIDE Anthem, the Anthem of the winner's nation and the Anthem of the hosting nation are played.